Elubo

 Elubo is a town in the Jomoro district, a district in the Western Region of Ghana, and is located near the border with the Ivory Coast.
-2021 census indicate that, Elubo have a settlement population of 23,952 people.
+The 2021 census indicates that Elubo has a settlement population of 23,952 people.
 The current Omanhene of Elubo is Nana Kesse Panyin III.

 Administration

 The town has a mayor–council form of government.
 The mayor (executive chief) is appointed by the president of Ghana and approved by the town council, the Jomoro Municipal Assembly.
-The current mayor of Elubo and the district as a whole is Hon.
-Louisa Iris Arde.
+The current mayor of Elubo and the district as a whole is Louisa Iris Arde.

 Demographics

 The town, along with the district as a whole, are predominantly religious making up 92% of the population with the largest religions being Christianity (84.1), Islam (7.3%), and traditional religions (1.2%).
-The largest ethnic groups who resided in the town are the Akan, Nzema, Fantis, and Ewe.
+The largest ethnic groups who resided in the town are the Akan, Nzema, and Ewe.